AFLplusplus/AFLplusplus/qemu_mode/fastexit/README.md

 This library forces _exit on exit when preloaded to gain speed.

-Gives speed on complex tarets like Android or Wine.
+Gives speed on complex targets like Android or Wine.